Juvenile Assize Court

-At the end of a judicial inquiry, the investigating judge shall give a decision in the form ofan order of indictment and removal.
+At the end of a judicial inquiry, the investigating judge shall give a decision in the form of a indictment and removal order.

-This order indicates for which crime or offense the minor is to be tried.
+That order shall specify for which crime or offense the minor must be tried.

 It also specifies which juvenile court will be responsible for the case.